NVIDIA/nim-anywhere/docs/0_2_4_remote_ubuntu.md

 1. Once the remote installation is complete, the Remote Location can be added to the local AI Workbench instance.
 Open the AI Workbench application, click *Add Remote Location*, and then enter the required information.
 When finished, click *Add Location*.

     - *Location Name: * Any short name for this new location
-    - *Description: * Any breif metadata for this location.
+    - *Description: * Any brief metadata for this location.
     - *Hostname or IP Address: * The hostname or address used to remotely SSH.
 If step 1 was followed, this should be the same as `REMOTE-MACHINE`.
     - *SSH Port: * Usually left blank.
 If a nonstandard SSH port is used, it can be configured here.
     - *SSH Username: * The username used for making an SSH connection.
 If step 1 was followed, this should be the same as `REMOTE_USER`.